-This is the story of spoilt city children who are sent to stay with country cousins.
-After an initial period of animosity, the visitors learn to accept the ways of the bush, and the creed of honour and duty held by their cousins.
+After some initial animosity, the visitors learn to accept the ways of the bush, and the creed of honour and duty held by their cousins.
 But Horace has a bad horse-riding accident.
 Will he live?

-The story gives an interesting snapshot of life in a small country town around 1900, with its local schools and entertainments, for the father is a country doctor, and not “on the land”.
+The story gives an interesting snapshot of life in a small country town around 1900, with its local schools and entertainments, for Dr Gray, the father, is a country doctor, and not “on the land”.
 Picnics, riding and outdoor activities figure prominently.

 First Publisher: Ward, Lock & Co.
 Limited